deckhouse/secrets-store-integration/docs/README.md

 ## Delivering secrets to applications

-There are several ways to deliver secrets to an application from a vault-compatible storage:
+There are several ways to deliver secrets to an application from a Vault-compatible storage:

 1. Your application itself can access the vault.